-My name is Alicia and I work as the front desk receptionist.
+My name is Alicia and I work in the Boutique helping with all your eyewear needs.
 I really enjoy seeing all our new and familiar faces that come though our doors, and getting to know each one of you.
-Some days you may even find me in our Boutique, helping with all your eyewear needs.
 I’m a big sports mom!
 I love fishing, being outdoors and most importantly spending time with my family.

 My name is Maria Hillen.
 I have currently been working for Red Bluff Vision for over a year!
 I work on the boutique side, helping patients find the perfect frames.
 Then, I walk them through the best lens style and design.
 I love when my patients come back in and tell me how much they love their glasses!!
 Red Bluff is my home town.
 I have lived here since I was 5 years old, and I love being outdoors Geocaching with my kids!